EdisonRojas93/reactive-forms-workshop/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Instructions
+1. Implement in room-seating.component:
+a.
+Initialize room name and id;
+b.
+Duplicating a row;
+c.
+Deleting a row
+2. Adding / removing seats from a row.
+Hint: valueChanges on the numberOfSeats control.
+3. Bonus:
+a.
+Debounce;
+b.
+Distinct until changed;
+c.
+Alert if removing seats.